 Dr. Sam Bommarito (@doctorsam7)

-During his 50 year career in education Dr. Bommarito taught every grade K through graduate school.
+During his 50-year career in education, Dr. Bommarito taught every grade K through graduate school.
 The majority of his teaching time was in Title 1 buildings both as a reading specialist and staff developer.
-Dr Bommarito took part in a 4-year program where the Jennings school district trained its teachers in Reading and Writing Workshop.
-Trainers were cadre and former cadre of Teachers College, and included Isoke Nia and Katie Wood Ray.
-Dr. Bommarito retired from full time teaching in 2015 but continues to be active in the literacy world.
-He is Co-Editor of the Missouri Reader, He has served on various International Literacy Association boards/committees, and is a past president of both the St. Louis and the Missouri ILA boards.
+Dr. Bommarito took part in a 4-year program where the Jennings school district trained its teachers in the Reading and Writing Workshop.
+Trainers were cadre and former cadre of Teachers College and included Isoke Nia and Katie Wood Ray.
+Dr. Bommarito retired from full-time teaching in 2015 but continues to be active in the literacy world.
+He is Co-Editor of the Missouri Reader, He has served on various International Literacy Association boards/committees, and is a past president of both St. Louis and the Missouri ILA boards.
 He does pro bono literacy work in a local elementary building and continues to do presentations and write articles about various literacy issues.
-He is scheduled to be a featured speaker at the next Reading Recovery teacher’s convention He has begun collaborating with Dr. William Kerns of the University of Arkansas.
+Twice a year he is a presenter at BTAP, which provides PD for beginning teachers in the St. Louis Public Schools.
+In the spring of 2022, he was a featured speaker at LitCon.
+He collaborates with Dr. William Kerns of the University of Arkansas on various literacy endeavors.

 Opinions expressed on this blog are solely the responsibility of Dr. Sam Bommarito and in no way reflect any endorsement of any organizations or individuals